Header image courtesy of Funky Monkey (via Facebook)

 Unlike The Jungle, it’s immediately evident—from the name, tagline, and Himalayan logo—which country’s food this restaurant serves.
 Nepal Restaurant has been serving a wide variety of traditional Nepalese dishes in Soho since 1995, but unlike some of its neighbours, Nepal isn’t flashy or high-concept.

 The dishes here aren’t anything new—in fact, the restaurant serves what it calls “royal Nepalese cuisine,” which is informed by the regional delicacies served to royal guests during the Kingdom of Nepal’s 240-year existence.
-Signatures include the haas-ko chhoila ($118), a warm fillet of duck flambéed with fenugreek seeds, and the royal kukhura ($148), a rich and nourishing chicken dish cooked in almond-based gravy, but there are plenty of red meat, seafood, and vegan or vegetarian options, too.
+Signatures include the haas-ko sekuwa (starting from $112), a barbecued boneless duck marinated with fresh light herbs and spices, and the royal kukhura ($153), a rich and nourishing chicken dish cooked in almond-based gravy, but there are plenty of red meat, seafood, and vegan or vegetarian options, too.
 For something zingy and refreshing, try the bhogate sadeko ($72), a pomelo salad seasoned with chilli, yoghurt, and spices.

 Nepal Restaurant, 14 Staunton Street, Central | (+852) 2869 6212

 It’s easy to miss this humble Indian-Nepalese curry house on Temple Street, but trust us—you’ll want to go in.
-The food is unfussy, canteen-style fare; beyond popular Indian curries like butter chicken ($98), palak paneer ($82), and lamb madras ($95), you’ll also find Nepalese comfort foods like momo soup noodles ($70) and gundruk ko jhol ($68), a traditional soup made from fermented leafy vegetables.
-Alternatively, you could go for any of the well-priced set meals, such as the Nepalese thali set (starting at $80), which will get you a black lentil dal, sautéed choi sum, achar (pickles), salad, your choice of thali, and bread or rice.
+The food is unfussy, canteen-style fare; beyond popular Indian curries like lamb boti kebab ($125), palak paneer ($82), and lamb madras ($95), you’ll also find Nepalese comfort foods like steamed momo ($55) and gundruk ko jhol ($68), a traditional soup made from fermented leafy vegetables.
+Alternatively, go for any of the well-priced set meals, such as the Nepalese thali set (starting from $80), which will get you a black lentil dal, sautéed choi sum, achar (pickles), salad, your choice of thali, and bread or rice.

 Manakamana Nepali Restaurant, 107 Temple Street, Jordan | (+852) 2385 8293